Jane Metcalfe

 (12) Parson Metcalfe (1824-1825)

-View from Middlesmoor, looking down Nidderdale by Margaret Metcalfe)
+(View from Middlesmoor, looking down Nidderdale by Margaret Metcalfe)

 Unfortunately, little is known about the direct family of Jane Metcalfe, but at least it can be said that much that it belonged to that part of the Metcalfe family who were once farmers and probably also landowners in the Yorkshire Dales.
+Because at least since the beginning of the 18th century they lived on granges and worked later on farms.

-Therefore it is not much surprising that also Jane's maternal grandfather,
+Therefore it is not much surprising that also Jane's maternal grandfather, JOHN COULTAS (1736-1824), was also a yeoman* owning his own land.

-between (1) the Revd Henry Forster Mills, chancellor (2) John Coultas, yeoman, of Great Habton in the parish of Kirkby Misperton, co of York (3) William and John Robert Mills, gents, of the city of York of lease for three lives of part of the Parsonage of Acklam.
+NOTE: "Indenture held by the York Minster Archives (W7M/p 205, 02.
+Oct 1821) between (1) the Revd Henry Forster Mills, chancellor (2) John Coultas, yeoman, of Great Habton in the parish of Kirkby Misperton, co of York (3) William and John Robert Mills, gents, of the city of York of lease for three lives of part of the Parsonage of Acklam.
 Res. rent £4.14s.2d., and £6 to the Vicar of Acklam.
 Last renewal 19 May 1790."

-The paternal family of Jane's mother, JANE COULTAS, can be traced back to JOHN COULTAS (-1691) and MARY DARSDALE, who
+The paternal family of Jane's mother, JANE COULTAS, can be traced back to JOHN COULTAS (-1691) and MARY DARSDALE, who married in West Heslerton, North Yorkshire on 30.
+Apr 1657 and had children:

 (1) Robertus (Robert) Coultas christened 22.
 Feb.
 1658